el10savio/gset-crdt/README.md

 ## GSets

-CRDTs aim to be an alternative for consensus based distributed algorithms.
+CRDTs aims to be an alternative for consensus-based distributed algorithms.
 Algorithms such as Paxos, Raft, etc tend to be more intensive on the network during their consensus phase and are a hassle when nodes in the cluster are very far apart from each other eg., WAN networks.

 GSets are a simple example of CRDTs that are used to implement sets that can only add data & not remove data.

 This is useful in certain scenarios like a unique site visitor list that saves a list of unique site visitors as it only increases and values cannot be removed.

-To implement this we can build a cluster of GSet nodes of an arbitrary size and a proxy in front of it to direct traffic to the nodes.
-When a we want to store the ID of a new visitor we can send a write request to any node in the cluster or for the sake of availability, duplicate and send it to multiple nodes in the cluster.
-A property of CRDTs, immutability ensures that duplicate values are discarded in the set using an union operation.
+To implement this we can build a cluster of GSet nodes of arbitrary size and a proxy in front of it to direct traffic to the nodes.
+When we want to store the ID of a new visitor we can send a write request to any node in the cluster or for the sake of availability, duplicate and send it to multiple nodes in the cluster.
+A property of CRDTs, immutability ensures that duplicate values are discarded in the set using union operation.
 The nodes can either sync up with each other using operation-based replication or state-based replication and thus all of them get in sync and become eventually consistent.

 ## References

-- [A comprehensive study ofConvergent and Commutative Replicated Data Types](https://hal.inria.fr/inria-00555588/document) [Marc Shapiro et al]
+- [A comprehensive study of Convergent and Commutative Replicated Data Types](https://hal.inria.fr/inria-00555588/document) [Marc Shapiro et al]
 - [Strong Eventual Consistency and Conflict-free Replicated Data Types](https://www.youtube.com/watch?v=oyUHd894w18&t=3902s) [Marc Shapiro]